oren/oren.github.io/articles/wardley-maps/get-started/index.md

 ---

+## Repeat the cycle

-## Repeat with your team once in a few weeks
+Repeat this strategy cycle with the team every few weeks.

 ---